-- Microplate reader with 450nm wavelength filter
+- Microplate reader with 450nm wavelength filter with the correction wavelength set at 540nm - 570nm if available.

+Subtract the 540nm - 570nm reading from the 450nm reading to account for imperfections in the plate.

 - High-precision pipette and sterile pipette tips

 - Eppendorf tubes

 - 37°C incubator

 - Deionized or distilled water

 - Absorbent paper